patrickfatrick/gregorian/README.md

 'l' // milliseconds with no leading zeros (0-999)
 'zz' // timezone offset from UTC (UTC -6:00)
 ```
-**NOTE:** Any format strings directly touching each other should be speparated with a `'+'` or else with an optional punctuation delimiter.
+**NOTE:** Any format strings directly touching each other should be separated with a `'+'` or else with an optional punctuation delimiter.
 This delimiter will be removed from the final string.

 Some examples: